 With Insycle’s in-depth duplicate detection features and automation you will catch and merge more duplicates while spending less time on Mailchimp data management.
 Imagine never having to spend a day cleaning up duplicates in your Mailchimp account database again.

 Insycle — Complete Data Management for Mailchimp

 Identifying and merging Mailchimp duplicates can be difficult.
 Mailchimp’s default features can help you to catch many duplicates but relies on identifying duplicates using exact-match email addresses, while not being able to deduplicate across multiple audiences.
-Insycle delivers flexibility, allowing you to catch more duplicates using similar matching technology, across all of your audiences.
+Insycle delivers flexibility, allowing you find duplicates using similar matching technology, across all of your audiences.